bottkars/bottkars.github.io/_posts/2020-11-25-Protecting-AKS-Workloads-on-Azure.md

 If not already done, login to Azure from AZ CLI.
 Two Method´s, depending on your Workflow:

-Using Device Login (good to Create the SP for RBAC)
+Using Device Login (good to Create the SP for RBAC):
 {% highlight scss %}
 az login --use-device-code --output tsv
 {% endhighlight %}

-Using a limited Service OPrincipal, with already configured SP for AKS
+Using a limited Service OPrincipal, with already configured SP for AKS:
 {% highlight scss %}
 AZURE_CLIENT_ID=<your client id>
 AZURE_CLIENT_SECRET=<your secret>